Gavin-The-Nub/nakawExt/basic_clone/README.md

 - **Default Device**: iPhone 15 Pro is set as the default device
 - **No Manual Toggle**: No need to manually enable/disable the simulator - it's always on
 - **Auto-Refresh**: Simulator automatically updates when you change devices
+- **Tab-Specific**: Only works on the specific tab where the extension was activated

 ### Improved Scrollbar Handling
 - **Hidden by Default**: Scrollbars are automatically hidden on all pages